Mozu Kofun Group

 Kamiishizu Misanzai Kofun (Tomb of Emperor Richū) which was drawn in 3DCG.
 This is a kofun of the second size in the group.

 Haze Nisanzai Kofun which was drawn in 3DCG.
 This is a kofun of the third size in the group.

-The Mozu Tombs (百舌鳥古墳群, Mozu kofungun) are a group of kofun (古墳)—megalithic tombs—in Sakai, Osaka Prefecture, Japan.
+The Mozu Kofun Group (百舌鳥古墳群, Mozu Kofun-gun) is a group of kofun—megalithic tombs—in Sakai, Osaka Prefecture, Japan.
 Originally consisting of more than 100 tombs, fewer than 50% of the key-hole, round, and rectangular tombs remain.

 The Daisenryo Kofun (大仙陵古墳, Daisenryō kofun), the largest kofun in Japan, is believed to have been constructed over a period of 20 years in the mid 5th century during the Kofun Period.
 While it cannot be accurately confirmed, it is commonly accepted that the tomb was built for the late Emperor Nintoku.
 The Imperial Household Agency of Japan treats it as such.